aglv/HipArthroplastyTemplating/README.md

 `git clone --recursive -b distribution git@gitlab.com:volz.io/HipArthroplastyTemplating.git`

+If you already have cloned the *HipArthroplastyTemplating* repository, update it with this command:

+`git pull --recurse-submodules`

-Change into the *HipArthroplastyTemplating* directory and build (actually *archive*) the project by executing the following commands:
+Anyway, change into the *HipArthroplastyTemplating* directory and build (actually *archive*) the project by executing the following commands:

 `cd HipArthroplastyTemplating`
 `xcodebuild -project HipArthroplastyTemplating.xcodeproj -scheme 'HipArthroplastyTemplating' -configuration Release archive`